ero-s/Cooking-Ina-Ang-Sarap-/README.md

    - The player must earn the target income before the stall closes (when the time runs out)
 4. Losing the Level
-   - Time runs out without meeting the target income (Note: Patience Level of customers and inaccurate serving of food deducts thier tip, thus affecting the income.)
+   - Time runs out without meeting the target income (Note: Patience's Level of customers and inaccurate serving of food deducts their tip, thus affecting the income.)
 5. Leveling Up:
   - reaching higher levels will have target income increased, number of customers increased (based on the total income obtained from the orders), patience level decreased.